Alicia Machado: Career

 Machado appeared in (and on the cover of) the February 2006 issue of Playboy magazine's Mexican edition, becoming the only Miss Universe to pose nude for that magazine.
 Machado was cast in the comedic soap opera Una familia con suerte where she played a woman who fell in love with her brother's enemy.
 The show began airing in Mexico in February 2011 and in the United States in October of that same year.
 She again posed nude for the July 2010 issue of the Mexican edition of Playboy.

 On September 9, 2012, Machado was one of ten competitors on the third season of Mira quién baila.
 On November 18, 2012, Alicia won third place in the third season of Univision's dance competition Mira quién baila.
 In 2013, Machado starred as the protagonist of La Madame, a television serial produced by RTI Productions and RCN TV in Colombia.
-In February 2014, she joined Univision's beauty pageant Nuestra Belleza Latina 2014 as a mentor where she coach the participants on how to succeed in the modeling and television industry.
+In February 2014, she joined Univision's beauty pageant Nuestra Belleza Latina 2014 as a mentor where she coached the participants on how to succeed in the modeling and television industry.

 In 2017, she posed nude for PETA's "I'd Rather Go Naked Than Wear Fur," ad campaign.

-In 2019 she was part of the cast of the play Divinas, she also participated in the Latin movie, He matado a mi marido ("I have killed my husband").
+In 2019, she was part of the cast of the play Divinas, she also participated in the Latin movie, He matado a mi marido ("I have killed my husband").

-In 2021 she competed in the Colombian version of the MasterChef Celebrity.
+In 2021, she competed in the Colombian version of MasterChef Celebrity (Colombia).

-On May 23, 2021, she premiered her celebrity interview show Whats Up Alicia, produced by Machado.
+On May 23, 2021, she premiered her celebrity interview show What's Up Alicia, produced by Machado.
 It will initially be broadcast in Venezuela, through Venevisión, to later be launched in other countries in Latin America such as Mexico, and the United States.

 In 2021, Machado appeared as a contestant in the first season of the reality television series La casa de los famosos.
 She went on to win the competition with 40,586,129 votes.
 Subsequently, she appeared in the second and fifth seasons as a panelist on Sunday episodes, providing commentary on the events that took place throughout the week.